-Armida is a research fellow with the International Security Programme at Chatham House, working on issues relating to conflict, security policy and humanitarian policy.
+Armida van Rij is a research fellow with the International Security Programme at Chatham House, where she leads the conflict analysis team.
+Her research focusses on geopolitical trends, the future of conflict, and conflict analysis and prevention.

 |2018-21||Research Associate, Policy Institute, King’s College|